-Consider when working remotely, effective communication is more critical than ever, so you may need to sharpen your skills in this area, mostly when communicating design decisions to non-designers or getting a stakeholder buy-in on your plan of action.
+When working remotely, effective communication is more critical than ever.
+You may need to sharpen your skills in this area, mostly when communicating design decisions to non-designers or getting a stakeholder buy-in on your plan of action.
 Communication is also essential for external participants of your research and even helps developers understand interaction patterns and design specifications.

-No doubt you need good organization when working UX remotely.
+No doubt you need good organizational skills when working UX remotely.
 There are many tools and tips for remote collaboration and brainstorming available that can make your life easier and help you maintain order in every process.
 Below find our round up of popular UX project management tools.

-With user research, consider there are many reliable video-conferencing platforms you can use as tools for remote facilitating and presenting such as Zoom, GoToMeeting, and Google Hangouts Meet.
-It’s better to go with the ones that offer the ability to record, since you might need to go back at a later point and review what was said or finish your notes.
+With user research, consider there are many reliable video-conferencing platforms you can use as tools for remote facilitating and presenting such as Zoom, GoToMeeting, and Google Meet.
+It may be a good idea to record your session to go back at a later point and review what was said or finish your notes.

-For workshop activities: where you may want to generate ideas or other contributions from participants, use tools that make it easy to quickly add an item to a list or virtual whiteboard.
+For workshop activities where you may want to generate ideas or other contributions from participants, use tools that make it easy to quickly add an item to a list or virtual whiteboard.
 Google Draw, Microsoft Visio, Sketch, MURAL, and Miro are a few examples that might work in this context.
-Now whiteboards can be intimidating for the team if they are not familiar with them As an alternative, using columns in Google Sheets for affinity diagramming, as they’re quite simple in appearance.
+If whiteboards feel intimidating for the team, an alternative could include using columns in Google Sheets for affinity diagramming, as they’re quite simple in appearance.
 Consider Optimal Workshop for remote card sorting and lookback.io for remote usability tests.

 If team members and participants are geographically distributed, be respectful of time zones and schedules.
 Doodle is a meeting poll tool that automatically personalizes time zones and allows individuals to specify when they are available.